Collected by Laura Butler

 If you’re looking for tropical tranquility, bypass Maui’s buzzy resort enclaves and head away from the coast to the island’s laid-back Upcountry.
 At Lumeria, a 24-room wellness retreat, visitors can start the day with a guided...

 Poelua Bay HI 96793, Wailuku, HI 96793, USA

 3550 Wailea Alanui Dr, Wailea, HI 96753, USA

 Opened in 2013, Andaz’s first and only Hawaiian property has four cascading infinity pools (plus many more private plunge pools) and an enviable location on Mokapu Beach, meaning guests are never more than a few steps from water.
-The 290 rooms and suites...
+The 290...

 277 Lahainaluna Rd, Lahaina, HI 96761, USA